-4. You think it is your fault
+4. Thinking it’s your fault

+Trauma bonding tests your decision-making abilities.
 You may feel like you have done something in the past to warrant the behavior you are enduring from your partner.
 You should know that this is not the case.

 Relationships are a give and take, so even if you have messed up in the past, your mate should be able to forgive you and move on.

-5. You are afraid to leave the relationship
+5. Afraid to leave the relationship

 If you find yourself afraid to leave the relationship, this may indicate that you are experiencing trauma bonding.

 In some cases, a person may be fearful for their lives and not leave a dangerous situation.